CO Background Check: Colorado Records (Search Official Database)

 Yuma CountyYuma County Sheriff’s Office Website

-Colorado Pre Employment Background Check (Colorado Background Check Law for Employment)
+Colorado Pre-Employment Background Check (Colorado Background Check Law for Employment)

 Colorado Background Check for Employment: Teachers

-Teachers in Colorado are subject to the childcare background check laws, which are outlined below.
+Teachers in Colorado are subject to the childcare background screening laws, which are outlined below.
 Colorado teachers are also specifically required to undergo a state fingerprint-based criminal background check as well.
 This is completed through the Colorado Bureau of Investigation.

 Healthcare Background Check CO: Background Check System